xmartlabs/xmartlabs.github.io/_posts/2017-04-27-Introducing-Opera.md

 }
 ```

-Since `OperaDecodabl`e and `Decodable.Decodable` require us to implement the same method, we only have to declare protocol conformance.
+Since *`OperaDecodable`* and `Decodable.Decodable` require us to implement the same method, we only have to declare protocol conformance.

 ``` Swift
 // Make Repository conforms to Decodable.Decodable